 Section III.
-The Renaissance and the Reformation: In this section we examine the foundations of modernity in the break-up of the medieval worldas seen through works of art, political philosophy and literature, the expansion to the world beyond Europe, and the emergence of a new view of nature.
+The Renaissance and the Reformation: In this section we examine the foundations of modernity in the break-up of the medieval world as seen through works of art, political philosophy and literature, the expansion to the world beyond Europe, and the emergence of a new view of nature.
 The re-ordering of Christianity is seen in the Reformation and Counter-Reformation.
 Required reading may include the following works:

 - Pico della Mirandola, On the Dignity of Man

 - Machiavelli, The Prince

-- More, Utopia
+- · More, Utopia

 - Marlowe, Dr. Faustus

 - Martin Luther, Martin Luther: Selections from his Writings

 - Montaigne, Essays (selections)

-- Shakespeare, The Tempest; Othello: The Merchant of Venice
+- Shakespeare, The Tempest; Othello

+- Cervantes, Don Quixote

 Section IV.
-The Age of Reason: Beginning with Descartes, we study the development of modern concepts of freedom, nature and society.
-Special attention is paid to political theory and natural science in this section.
+The Age of Reason: Beginning with Descartes, we study the development of the modern concepts of freedom, nature and society.
+Special attention is paid to political theory and natural science.
 Required reading may include the following works:

-- Descartes, Meditations on First Philosophy

-- Madame de Lafayette, The Princesse de Clèves

-- Locke, The Second Treatise of Government

-- Hume, An Enquiry Concerning Human Understanding

-- Rousseau, On the Social Contract

-- Mozart, Don Giovanni

-- Kant, Grounding for the Metaphysics of Morals (selections)
+- · Descartes, Meditations on First Philosophy - · Locke, An Essay Concerning Human Understanding - Rousseau, Discourse on the Origin of Inequality - Mozart, The Marriage of Figaro - Kant, Grounding for the Metaphysics of Morals (selections) - Hobbes, Leviathan

-- La Mettrie, Man a Machine